decentraland/adr/content/ADR-164-quests.poc.md

 ### Explorer

-Minimal UI for quest tracking and receive real-time notifications about the progress:
+Minimal global UI for quest tracking and receive real-time notifications about the progress:

 - Users should have a UI where to see the current quests (in progress) and the status.
 - Users should be able to cancel/drop a quest.